Wishaw: Health

-Wishaw has a general hospital, now known as University Hospital Wishaw, in the Craigneuk area.
-It serves nearby settlements such as Motherwell, Newmains and Shotts.
+to as such by many local people today.
+It serves as an A&E to nearby settlements such as Motherwell, Newmains, Newhouse and Shotts.
 It is one of three acute hospitals in Lanarkshire, the others being Monklands Hospital in Airdrie and Hairmyres Hospital in East Kilbride.

 Also based in the town, on the site of the old town library in Kenilworth Avenue, is the Houldsworth Centre which houses a café, public toilet, Wishaw library and Wishaw Health Centre.
 The centre opened in April 2015 along with a multi-storey car park.